Border states (American Civil War): Kentucky

-Bowling Green was occupied by the Confederates until February 1862, when General Grant moved from Missouri through Kentucky along the Tennessee line.
+Bowling Green as the Confederate state capital of Kentucky, along with half of Kentucky itself, and with Confederate fortifications established in Columbus at Fort DeRussy, the southeastern part of Calloway County at Fort Heiman, Fort Breckinridge in Pulaski County, a series of fortresses in Bowling Green itself, and other parts of Kentucky were controlled and administered by the Confederates until February 1862, when General Grant moved from Missouri through Kentucky along the Tennessee line.
 Confederate Governor Johnson fled Bowling Green with the Confederate state records, headed south, and joined Confederate forces in Tennessee.
 After Johnson was killed fighting in the Battle of Shiloh, Richard Hawes was soon named Confederate governor of Kentucky.
 Shortly afterwards, and the Provisional Confederate States Congress was adjourned on February 17, 1862, on the eve of inauguration of a permanent Congress.

 However, as Union occupation dominated the state after the failure of the Confederate Heartland Offensive to take Kentucky firmly from August to October 1862, the Kentucky Confederate government, as of 1863, existed only on paper.
 Its representation in the permanent Confederate Congress was minimal.
 It was dissolved when the Civil War ended in the spring of 1865.

 By the end of the war more than 70% of the pre-war slaves in Kentucky had been freed by Union military measures or escape to Union lines.
 After the Emancipation Proclamation made the enrollment and freeing of slaves Union Army policy, commanders extended freedom to the Army recruit's entire family and granted liberty passes to freed slaves.
 When the Thirteenth Amendment to the United States Constitution was sent to the states for ratification in February 1865, Kentucky's governor in presenting it to the legislature admitted that the continuation of slavery in the state was hopeless.
 While notices of slave sales continued, prices fell dramatically.
 But the legislature refused to ratify, leaving the last approximately 65,000 slaves out of a pre-war total 225,483 slaves to await freedom when the amendment became part of the U.S. Constitution in December 1865, without Kentucky's support.